 The services of a manufacturer's technical representative to instruct Owner's personnel in operation and maintenance of the lifts shall be provided.
 Schedule with Owner at least 7 days in advance.

 END OF SECTION

-USPS Mail Processing Facility Specifications issued: 10/1/2021

-Last revised: 8/23/2016

-[This page intentionally left blank.]
+USPS MPF Specification Last Revised: 10/1/2022